Click Here for Additional Resources

 On July 7, 2021, DCSE was awarded the Charting a Course for Economic Mobility and Responsible Parenting Grant.
 This will allow us to partner with two agencies that are already serving youth audiences and instill DCSE knowledge about the financial, legal, and emotional impacts of being a parent.

-This website is supported by Grant Number 90FD0248-01-05 from the ACF/OCSS Office of Discretionary Grants within the Administration for Children and Families, a division of the U.S. Department of Health and Human Services.
+This website is supported by Grant Number 90FD0248-01-05 from the ACF/OCSE Office of Discretionary Grants within the Administration for Children and Families, a division of the U.S. Department of Health and Human Services.
 Neither the Administration for Children and Families nor any of its components operate, control, are responsible for, or necessarily endorse this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
-The opinions, findings, conclusions, and recommendations expressed are those of the author(s) and do not necessarily reflect the views of the Administration for Children and Families and the ACF/OCSS Office of Discretionary Grants.
+The opinions, findings, conclusions, and recommendations expressed are those of the author(s) and do not necessarily reflect the views of the Administration for Children and Families and the ACF/OCSE Office of Discretionary Grants.

 Intergovernmental Case Processing